 Sometimes, hair care can feel like a chore.
 When you’re running around between work, social events and more, you probably don’t feel like spending a ton of time doing hair masks or treatments when you finally get some time to relax.
 But hair care doesn’t have to be complex—you can even do it while you sleep!

 To many people’s surprise, a lot of damage can be done to your hair while you sleep.
-Fortunately, there are many simple ways to mitigate that damage and improve the health of your hair, all while you get some shut eye!
+Fortunately, there are many simple ways to mitigate that damage and improve the your healthy hair, all while you get some shut eye!

 Here are seven ways you can care for your hair while you sleep: